Building Windows DLLs with MinGW

 }

-To compile this, it’s just necessary to pass the option “-shared” to the linker command line:
+To compile this, it’s just necessary to pass the option “-shared” to the usual linker command line:

 z:\Users\mpayne\Documents\MinGWDLL>gcc -c -o add_basic.o add_basic.c

 No errors should be reported, and you should now have a usable DLL.
-I’ve separated the compiler and link step in this example, although for such a small project it could have been done simply with “gcc -o add_basic.dll -s -shared add_basic.c”.
-Also note the “-s” switch is used to strip debug information from the DLL—you’ll probably want to do this only for release builds.
+I’ve separated the compiler and link step in this example, although for such a small project it could have been done simply with “gcc -o add_basic.dll -s -shared add_basic.c -Wl,--subsystem,windows”.
+The “-Wl,--subsystem,windows” isn’t really necessary, but it’s just conventional that DLLs have the Windows GUI subsystem specified in their PE header.
+Also note the “-s” switch is used to strip symbols from the DLL—you’ll probably want to do this only for release builds.

 You can now build an application which uses this DLL.
 All that is needed in order to use the function Add(a, b) is to declare the function with the “__declspec(dllimport)” attribute before using it (note that it’s dllimport for the client application, as opposed to the dllexport used in our DLL).